Timeline Editing

 Add a Resource Line Layer

-To show resources on the timeline in a line plot, add a new layer using the plus button in the Layers section and change the layer type to Line.
+To show resources on the timeline in a line plot, add a new resource layer using the plus button in the Resource Layers section.
 If the row did not already contain a Y axis, a new one will automatically be created and assigned to the line layer.
-To select resources to plot on this layer, click on the input on the layer and select a resource.
-It is not recommended to select more than one resource.
+To select a resource to plot on this layer, click on the input on the layer and select a resource.

 Y axes are independent of layers.
 When you create a new line or x-range layer the layer will automatically be assigned to a Y axis.
 To modify which Y axis a layer is associated with, click on the settings icon for the layer and select a Y axis from the Y Axis dropdown.